 Both schools are located in Chelmsford and both offer education for pupils from 4 - 11.
 Lawford Mead Primary School also offers pre-school education for 3 year olds.
-The trust has a pupil capacity of 840 plus 52 nursery places (26 FTE) and had a roll of 818 plus and 32 nursery (16 FTE) children in the school census of 5th October 2018.
+The trust has a pupil capacity of 840 plus 52 nursery places (26 FTE) and had a roll of 828 plus and 35 nursery children in the school census.